chanhee-kang/twieet-sentiment-analysis-LSTM/README.md

 # Predcting Sentiment with LSTM
-<h3> :bowtie:The model will predict your sentence is postive, negative or netural!!!:bowtie: </h3>
+<h3> :bowtie:The model will predict your sentence whether it is postive, negative or netural!!!:bowtie: </h3>

 ## Datasets
 You can download from: [https://www.kaggle.com/c/tweet-sentiment-extraction]